-Personalized, journey-based EX campaigns can be launched that humanize everyday excellence – empowering employees to share real-time, continuous feedback.
-A robust EX platform deploys preset employee feedback campaigns at the moments that matter on an employee journey, from attraction to exit.
+Personalized, journey-based employee experience campaigns can be launched that humanize everyday excellence – empowering employees to share real-time, continuous feedback.
+A robust employee experience platform deploys preset employee feedback campaigns at the moments that matter on an employee journey, from attraction to exit.
 Feedback can be gathered on onboarding, training, career development sentiment, culture – all segmented by the employee data in existing corporate HRIS.

 Action can be taken immediately using this type of platform.
 Real-time reporting and escalations get information to the proper leaders tied to the correct initiatives so appropriate action can be taken quickly.
 For example, management can instantly identify at-risk employees, as well as evaluate the effectiveness of training efforts, career programs, and more.